timborodin-gtm/Demand-Gen/README.md

 Hello World!

-This is a directory for me to store some of the Demand Gen projects i worked on in the past.
+This is a directory for me to store some of the Demand Gen projects and useful scripts

-Thanks a lot,
 Tim B